istio/istio.io/content/en/docs/concepts/traffic-management/index.md

 Traffic in Istio is categorized as data plane traffic and control plane traffic.
-Data plane traffic refers to the data that the business logic of the workloads manipulate.
-Control plane traffic refers to configuration and control data sent between Istio components to program the behavior of the mesh.
+Data plane traffic refers to the data that the business logic of the workloads send and receive.
+Control plane traffic refers to configuration and control messages sent between Istio components to program the behavior of the mesh.
 Traffic management in Istio refers exclusively to data plane traffic.